 [Regulation 14A inserted in Gazette 31 Mar 2005 p.
 1031.]

 14B.
-Attendance at meetings by means of instantaneous communication after natural emergency — s.
-5.25(1)(ba)
+Attendance by telephone etc. after natural disaster (Act s.
+5.25(1)(ba))

 (1) If a council member is prevented from being physically present at a meeting of the council because of fire, flood, lightning, movement of land, storm, or any other natural disaster the member is to be taken to be present at the meeting if —